-In a mixing bowl, take 1 cup fine unroasted sooji or rava or semolina (160 grams), 1 tsp oil, 3 to 4 pinches baking soda and 1/4 tsp salt.
+In a mixing bowl, take the fine unroasted sooji or rava or semolina, 1 teaspoon oil, baking soda and salt.
 With your fingers, mix the oil evenly with the sooji.

-Now add 1 tbsp maida/all purpose flour to this mixture.
+Now add all purpose flour to this mixture.

 Mix again very well so that the all purpose flour is mixed evenly.

-Add 3 tbsp water first.
+Add 3 tablespoons water first.
 Mix again.
-Then add 1 tbsp water more and begin to knead the dough.
+Then add 1 tablespoon water more and begin to knead the dough.
 Sooji absorbs water while kneading.
 Add water in parts while kneading.

 Knead very well.
 Elasticity helps in rolling the dough without cracks and thinly.
 When rolling, the dough should roll easily without any cracks.
 You should be easily able to lift the rolled dough without it tearing or breaking and falling apart.